-Works by recognized artists including Guido Molinari, Alfred Pellan and Eric Wesselow, formerly exhibited at Montréal–Mirabel Airport, have been restored and are now on permanent display at Montréal–Trudeau.
-We encourage you to discover these magnificent works.
+Works of art by well-known artists including Guido Molinari, Alfred Pellan and Eric Wesselow, formerly exhibited at the Montréal–Mirabel Airport (YMX), have been restored and are now on permanent display at YUL.